OptimalDesignLab/meshcreate/Readme.md

   into.
 Pumi will create a both a `$4.dmg` file and a set of `"$4""$rank".smb` files, where `rank` is the mpi rank that will load the mesh file.
   Note that these scripts require the `mkmodel`, `zsplit`, and `verify` programs to be found via the `$PATH` variable.
-They are not (currently) part of the non-Scorec installations of Pumi.
+They are included with both the Scorec installation of Pumi and the local build of PumiInterface.

 ### Making Sets of Meshes
   Two additional scripts exist for making sets of mesh with increasing numbers